aimms/language-reference/non-procedural-language-components/execution-of-nonprocedural-components/expressions-and-statements-allowed-in-definitions.rst

-In most applications, the functional relationship between input and output identifiers in the definition of a set or a parameter can be expressed as an ordinary set-valued, set element-valued or numerical expression.
+In most applications, the functional relationship between input and output identifiers in the definition of a set or a parameter can be expressed as an ordinary string-valued, set-valued, set element-valued or numerical expression.
 In rare occasions where a functional relationship cannot be written as a single symbolic statement, a function or procedure can be used instead.